Starr King’s M.Div. degree prepares people for vocations in:

 Beginning with students matriculating in August 2013, M.Div. candidates are required to complete three core intensives.
 The required core intensives provide a foundational engagement with the degree program’s learning goals, introduce approaches to relational/constructive learning, offer ways to integrate spiritual practice and professional development with the scholarly study of religion, and build a community of learning.
 The core intensives are offered as week-long intensives in August and January, with advance and follow-up work:

-- The ECO Intensive, (August 2013 and 2014) introduces students to “educating to create just and sustainable communities that counter oppressions”
+- The ECO Intensive, introduces students to “educating to create just and sustainable communities that counter oppressions”

-- The Multireligious Intensive (January 2014 and 2015) introduces students to “multireligious life and learning.”
+- The Multireligious Intensive introduces students to “multireligious life and learning.”

-- The Ministry/Spiritual Leadership Intensive can be taken in one of two modes: the UU Ministry Intensive (January 2014, 2015) is specifically for candidates for UU ministry; the Spiritual Leadership Intensive (January 2015), is oriented to diverse forms of religious leadership in a variety of religious and spiritual traditions.
+- The Ministry/Spiritual Leadership requirement can be taken in one of two modes: the UU Ministry Intensive is specifically for candidates for UU ministry; the Spiritual Leadership Intensive, Ministry Along the Way and Organizational Management are oriented to diverse forms of religious leadership in a variety of religious and spiritual traditions.
 M.Div. students may take both modes if desired.

 THE EIGHT THRESHOLDS